zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 #### Execute Like a Business

+##### Execute Like a Business Introduction

 > The 4 Disciplines of Execution (...)
 4DX

+> The 4DX framework is based on the fundamental premise that execution is more difficult than strategizing.

 ##### Discipline #1: Focus on the Wildly Important